Darren80/AsusFanControlEnhanced/README.md

 # If your application has stopped working.
 1. Uninstall device driver "Asus System Control Interface V3", under Device Manager -> System Devices -> Asus System Control Interface V3
-2. Reinstall an older version [ASUSSystemControlInterfaceV3_3.1.38.0.exe](https://github.com/Karmel0x/AsusFanControl/releases/download/v5/ASUSSystemControlInterfaceV3_3.1.38.0.exe)
+2. Reinstall an older version by going to [this page](https://github.com/Karmel0x/AsusFanControl/releases/) and installing driver "ASUSSystemControlInterfaceV3_3.1.38.0.exe".
 3. Restart your computer.

 # If your application is still not working.
-The issues are currently under investigation and an updated version of the application with new instructions will be released shortly.
+The issues are currently under investigation and an updated version of the application will be released shortly.

 ### Download
 Go to [releases](../../releases)